European greenfinch: Description

 The European greenfinch is 15 cm long with a wingspan of 24.5 to 27.5 cm.
 It is similar in size and shape to a house sparrow, but is mainly green, with yellow in the wings and tail.
 The female and young birds are duller and have brown tones on the back.
 The bill is thick and conical.
 The song contains a lot of trilling twitters interspersed with wheezes, and the male has a "butterfly" display flight.

 Male greenfinch birds exhibit higher degrees of fluctuating asymmetry.
-The development of bones of males may be more easily disrupted than that of females.
+The development of males' bones is more subject to disruption than that of females.

 Behaviour and ecology

+Breeding

+The breeding season lasts from the second half of March until June; fledging takes place in early July.

 Woodland edges, farmland hedges and gardens with relatively thick vegetation are favoured for breeding.
-It nests in trees or bushes, laying 3 to 6 eggs.

-This species can form large flocks outside the breeding season, sometimes mixing with other finches and buntings.
-They feed largely on seeds, but also take berries.

-Reproduction

-Breeding season occurs in spring, starting in the second half of March, until June, with fledging young in early July.
-Incubation lasts about 13–14 days, by the female.
+The nest is placed in trees or bushes.
+The nest is built by the female who is accompanied by the male.
+The clutch consists of 4–6 eggs which are laid at daily intervals usually beginning one or two days after the completion of the nest.
+The eggs are greyish-white, bluish-white or beige with reddish or brownish spots or blotches concentrated at the broader end.
+On average the eggs measure 20.0 × 14.6 mm and weigh 2.17 g.
+They are incubated by the female for 13–14 days.
 The male feeds her at the nest during this period.
 Chicks are covered with thick, long, greyish-white down at hatching.
 They are fed on insect larvae by both adults during the first days, and later, by a frequently regurgitated yellowish paste made of seeds.
 They leave the nest about 13 days later, but they are not able to fly.
 Usually, they fledge 16–18 days after hatching.
 This species produces two or three broods per year.

 In Australasia, the European greenfinch's breeding season is from October to March.

+Food and feeding

+The European greenfinch feeds on a great variety of seeds, berries, fruit, buds, flowers and some arthropods.
+It forages in trees and bushes, and also on the ground.